r3w0p/bobocep/docs/phenomena.rst

   match against *all* predicates, then the pattern will halt.
 If it does match against them all, then the event will be passed to the current block of the pattern.
-  For example, a precondition may be that all data originates from the same sensor device.
+  For example, a precondition may be that all data originates from a single IP address.

 - **Haltconditions** are predicates whereby, if an event successfully matches against *any* predicate, then the pattern will halt.
 If it does not match